Wallach Gallery, Harlem NY

 Fondation Zinsou, Ouidah, Benin

-Spot 24 Tourism Center, Paris, France
+Spot 24 Tourism Office, Paris, France